cskelk789/Automated-ELK-Stack-Deployment/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **network** and system **logs**.The machines on the internal network are not exposed to the public Internet.
 SSH keys have been used for authentication to eliminate vulnerability to password-based brute-force.
 A peering relationship has been established between the Red Team Virtual Network and the ELK Virtual Network to facilitate communication.
 - [Screenshot-ELK to Red Team Peering](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/ELK%20Configurations/Elk%20to%20Red%20Team%20Peering.png)
 - [Screenshot-Red Team to ELK Peering](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/ELK%20Configurations/Red%20to%20Elk%20Team%20Peering.png)